World condemns US shift on Jerusalem

 Recognising Jerusalem as Israel's capital was "nothing more or less than a recognition of reality", he added.
 "It is also the right thing to do."

-He said the US still supported a two-state solution to the longstanding Israeli-Palestinian conflict, if approved by both sides, which would essentially see the creation of an independent Palestinian state living alongside Israel.
+Mr Trump said the US would support a two-state solution - shorthand for a final settlement that would see the creation of an independent Palestinian state within pre-1967 ceasefire lines in the West Bank, Gaza Strip and East Jerusalem, living peacefully alongside Israel - "if agreed to by both sides".

+The president also refrained from using Israel's description of Jerusalem as its "eternal and undivided capital".
+The Palestinians want East Jerusalem to be the capital of any future Palestinian state.

 What do Israel and the Palestinians say?

-In response, Mr Netanyahu said Israel was profoundly grateful to President Trump.
+Benjamin Netanyahu said Israel was profoundly grateful to Mr Trump, who had "bound himself forever with the history of the capital".

-"Jerusalem has been the focus of our hopes, our dreams, our prayers for three millennia," he tweeted.
+He also said Israel was "in touch with other countries to follow suit.
+I have no doubt other embassies will move to Jerusalem - the time has come."

+He did not name any of these countries, although the Philippines and the Czech Republic have been singled out in Israeli media.

 The Republican Jewish Coalition thanked the president in a New York Times ad.

-He called Mr Trump's announcement "deplorable", saying the US could no longer be a peace broker.

-There were demonstrations in Gaza ahead of the announcement, and the Palestinian authorities in both the West Bank and Gaza have called for a general strike and rallies to be held on Thursday.
+The mood was very different on the Palestinian side, with a day of strikes and protests planned.

-The Islamist movement Hamas, which runs the Gaza Strip and has called for a "day of rage" on Friday, said Mr Trump's decision would "open the doors of hell" on US interests in the region.
+The leader of the Islamist movement Hamas, which dominates Gaza, called for a "day of rage" on Friday and said it should "be the first day of the intifada against the occupier".

+"We have given instructions to all Hamas members and to all its wings to be fully ready for any new instructions or orders that may be given to confront this strategic danger," Ismail Haniya said.

+Meanwhile, Mr Abbas' rival Fatah movement is seeking to protest through diplomatic means, by filing a complaint to the UN Security Council and pushing for a strong stance by the Arab League.

 What does the rest of the world say?